 Falling off a bike or tripping over some rocks could happen to any child.
 Despite their tears and cries, you try to comfort your daughter or son telling them they will be ok.
 But, every mom needs a quick guide to now how to handle these tiny emergencies happening to most kids.
-A First Aid Guideline for home.
+This is your mini-First Aid Guideline for home.

 When a child gets wounded, the mom acts as a nurse to cleanse the lesion, puts on a bandage and so forth; these are fundamental first aid practices which just about everybody is familiar with.
 Holding first aid equipment in your house, and in your automobile, is the finest way to make certain you can present your kids with the first aid they may require.